kennylevinsen/greetd/README.md

 ## How do I write my own greeter?

-All you need to do is an application that can speak the greetd IPC protocol, which is documented in `greetd-ipc(7)`.
+All you need is an application that can speak the greetd IPC protocol, which is documented in `greetd-ipc(7)`.
 See gtkgreet or agreety for inspiration.

 # How to discuss